microsoft/FluidFramework/build-tools/packages/build-infrastructure/README.md

 filtered by scope or private/not private.
 Advanced filtering not covered by the built-in filters can be implemented using `Array.prototype.filter` on the results of package selection.

+### Built-in command-line tool to examine repo layout and config

+The included CLI tool makes it easy to examine the contents and layout of a Fluid repo.
+See [the CLI documentation](./docs/cli.md) for more information.

 ### Loading old config formats

 The `repoPackages` configuration currently used by fluid-build will be loaded if the newer `repoLayout` config can't be